-In the chorus, Edwards’s “dut daa” short-long articulations of the eighth notes on the 1st and 3rd beats puts slight accent on the upbeats which gives this bass line its signature “bounce”.
+In the chorus, Edwards’s “dut daa” short-long articulations of the eighth notes on the 1st and 3rd beats puts a slight accent on the upbeats, which gives this bass line its signature “bounce.”
 This simple articulation contrast contributes greatly to the catchiness of the chorus and makes the bass line that much more memorable.
-If you don’t believe it try playing both eighth notes tenuto, staccato, or tenuto/staccato and you’ll find that the groove just does not have the same upbeat “toe-tapping” effect as the original.
+If you don’t believe it, try playing both eighth notes, tenuto, staccato, or tenuto/staccato, and you’ll find that the groove just does not have the same upbeat “toe-tapping” effect as the original.

 Follow along with the video and the transcription file.